 The user is on the main view (the bucket list) and we want him to know if a task has been added, updated or removed.
 All we have to do is to add a listener on the node below:

 Be mindful with the event listeners:

-- The closer the target node is to the root node, to more data snapshots you’ll receive.
+- The closer the target node is to the root node, to more data and events you’ll receive.